 Transportation to Frederiksborg

-The castle is around 40 minutes drive north of Copenhagen.
+The castle is around a 40 minutes’ drive north of Copenhagen.
 Follow highway 16 towards Hillerød.
 Parking (usually requiring payment) is available in lots near the slot.

 Frederiksborg castle is also easily reached by public transportation.
 Take S-train (S-Tog) line A to Hillerød station (around 40 minutes).
 It is a pleasant 15-minutes walk from the station to the castle.
 Alternatively, use bus 301 (direction Ullerød) or bus 302 (direction Sophienlund) to bus stop Frederiksborg Slot.
 The bus fare is usually included in the train ticket.